acaglayan/CNN_randRNN/README.md

 ## Getting Started
 ### File Structure
 The following directory structure is a reference to run the code as described in this documentation.
-This structure can change according to the command line parameters.
+This structure can be changed according to the command line parameters.
 <pre>
 CNN_randRNN
 ├── data